Skip to main content

 13. SIT limited luggage space:

-SIT solo travelers opt for high mobility, low volume & weight luggage because they have to lug it in a variety of vehicles & conditions.
+Independent solo traveler's opt for high mobility, low volume & weight luggage because they have to lug it in a variety of vehicles & conditions.
 Redundancy is avoided, fashion is superfluous, PIK: my day pak

 Efficient packing is equally critical depending on nature & length of trip.
 My rolling luggage & day pack combo